 3. Nameless King

-The Nameless King is my arch enemy.
-He took me longer to defeat than any other boss in the game, even though I don’t consider him the hardest.
+The Nameless King is my arch-enemy.
+Even though I don’t consider him the hardest, he took me longer to defeat than any other boss in Dark Souls 3.

 Difficulty: 10 out of 10